Skip to content

 • In 1955, the first free credit counseling service in the U.S. was established by Harry E. Fuller.
 Located in Columbus, Ohio, The Economy Budget Service Company assisted individuals and families struggling with financial problems.
 Their program soon became a model for other communities across the country.

-• Economy Budget became Consumer Credit Counseling Service of Greater Columbus in 1967.
-This allowed the business to grow and for more community programming to become part of their mission.
+• Economy Budget became the Consumer Credit Counseling Service of Greater Columbus in 1967.
+This allowed the business to grow and for more community programming to become part of its mission.

 • Growth outside of Columbus led the agency to change to Consumer Credit Counseling of Central Ohio in 1981.
 After 25 years of helping people manage their credit and debt, the financial services offered continued growing.

-• It probably won’t surprise you that expansion beyond Ohio was next and by the turn of the century, the agency became Consumer Credit Counseling Service of the Midwest.
+• It probably won’t surprise you that expansion beyond Ohio was next, and by the turn of the century, the agency became the Consumer Credit Counseling Service of the Midwest.

 • The following decade brought even more growth and new ways to deliver services and materials to their clients.
 The name Apprisen was chosen for this national organization in 2009.
 Within a few years, Apprisen was providing Debt Management Counseling in all 50 states and the District of Columbia.